 As the separation is decreased, the same trend occurs as when voltage is increased.
-In Fig. 4(b) the solid circle becomes a ring.
+In Fig. 4(b), the solid circle becomes a ring.
 We found that the shape of the treatment spot was sensitive to a 0.5 mm change in the separation, which suggests that for clinical practice it would be necessary to design the handpiece with a mechanical spacer so that the needle tip is reliably positioned at the desired distance.

 Unlike the low-power conditions of interest for dental applications, the conditions that lead to ring-shaped killing spot also resulted in an observable level of evaporation.
 This was observed by an indentation in the agar surface that developed during treatment.
 The shape of the depression was deepest in the center, so that it did not resemble the shape of the killing spot.
-We note that our observation that living bacteria was found in the centers of the rings where the evaporation was greatest indicates that only water, and not bacteria, were lost to evaporation.
-Evaporation provides a cooling effect during treatment.
+We note that our observation that living bacteria were found in the centers of the rings where the evaporation was